 Though not all creamers can boast this, the nutpods Oat Coffee Creamer is froth-friendly, so you can froth it nicely to add to a tasty latte.
 You can also use this creamer in other recipes as a replacement to half-and-half for a healthy alternative.

-What we liked: The nutpods Oat Coffee Creamer is a great diabetic coffee creamer that has a lovely natural flavor and a thick, creamy texture.
+What are our favorite features?
+The nutpods Oat Coffee Creamer is a great diabetic coffee creamer that has a lovely natural flavor and a thick, creamy texture.
 It is nut-free and froth-friendly for making a variety of hot beverages.

 What could be better: The French vanilla flavor of this oat coffee creamer is subtle, so those who like a strong flavor may need to add a bit extra to their coffee.